 Each student is personally responsible for complying with enrollment procedures and for ensuring the accuracy of his or her enrollment.
 Students are expected to confirm the accuracy of their enrollment each term.
-Students who discover a discrepancy in their enrollment records after the close of enrollment for the term should immediately complete an Enrollment Discrepancy Petition.
-Petitions are to be submitted to the appropriate records office within six months of the term in which the discrepancy appeared; contact information for submission of an Enrollment Discrepancy Petition can be viewed on the University Registrar's Office website at www.smu.edu/EnrollmentDiscrepancy.
+Students who discover a discrepancy in their enrollment records after the close of enrollment for the term should immediately complete a Petition for Enrollment Policy Exception.
+Petitions are to be submitted to the appropriate records office within six months of the term in which the discrepancy appeared; contact information for submitting a Petition for Enrollment Policy Exception can be viewed on the University Registrar's Office website at www.smu.edu/EnrollmentServices/Registrar/Enrollment/EnrollmentPolicyException.
 Petitions submitted later than six months after the discrepancy may not be considered.